microsoft/BuildTourHack/stories/5/512a_Unity.md

 ## Task

 #### Creating a new project
 1. Launch Unity 3D using the Windows Start Menu.
-When the Unity 3D Project dialogue shows, click NEW.
+When the Unity 3D Project dialogue is visible, click NEW.
+    > Note: If you launch if for the first time, log in with you free unity3d account.

 2. In the Create New Project dialogue, give the project a proper name like "Nose3D", select the 3D toggle and where you want it before clicking [Create project].

     ![3D objects tool](images/512a_1.png)

 3. Unity will spend a few seconds on generating the new project.
 When done, you will see a default blank Unity 3D project.
 4. Let's save the empty scene first by using **CTRL+S** or **File->Save Scenes** and name it **Main.unity**.
 Save it directly in the new projects default Assets-folder.
-5. Unity 3D is a complex 3D engine, but for rendering our 3D nose we have to touch some of the basics.
+5. Unity 3D is a complex 3D engine, and for rendering our 3D nose we have to touch some of the basics.

 **The interface:**

 ![3D objects tool](images/512a_2.png)

 The Unity 3D interface has 5 main parts.
 The big 3D view is your scene.
 There are a couple of tabs above this scene named Scene and Game.
-Scene is where you will be working, and the Game tab is where you can see how the Game looks when you press Play.
+Scene is where you will be working, and the Game tab is where you can see what the Game looks like when you press Play.

 The hierarchy is where you can see all objects currently in your scene.
 If your Main scene is collapsed, click the triangle to expand its content (just a normal tree-view).
-By default, the scene got a camera (what you see through in the Game tab), and a Directional Light (think of this as the sun).
+By default, the scene has a camera (what you see through in the Game tab), and a Directional Light (think of this as the sun).
 This is where we will be adding our own objects to build up the scene.
 Each of these items is a GameObject.

 The Project tab contains the entire projects file structure.
 Everything you work with needs to be in the default Assets folder.
 Inside this folder you are free to do everything you want to build up your own folder structure.

 The Inspector tab contains all the properties of a selected GameObject.
 If you select the Main Camera GameObject from the Hierarchy, you can see all components and properties attached to this GameObject.
-This is the way objects are built in Unity. a combination of different components create and defines a GameObjects purpose.
+This is the way objects are built in Unity, a combination of different components create and defines a GameObjects purpose.

 The top menu is the normal Windows menu, with some tools for transforming GameObjects and configuring your scene view and UI layout.